 Founder, CWG Paul Vincent, MSW, LCSW

-Paul Vincent is the founder and past Director of The Child Welfare Policy and Practice Group (CWG) in 1996.
+Paul Vincent is the founder and past Director of The Child Welfare Policy and Practice Group (CWG).
+Mr. Vincent founded the organization in 1996.
 Mr. Vincent led the organization for 23 years, having retired February 1, 2019.
 His commitment to families and his expertise are well-known across the country.
 He led CWG's national participation in class action litigation, and was court monitor in Utah through its exit from court oversight.
 He will continue to serve as Chair of the Katie A. Advisory Panel in California, and in South Carolina, where he remains Co-monitor in the Michelle H. Settlement Agreement.
 In addition, he has been an advocate for the front-line practice perspective in various national policy forums and foundation initiatives.

 Prior to the creation of The Child Welfare Group, Mr. Vincent was the director of Alabama’s child welfare system during a period of class action litigation, from 1989 to 1996.
 During that period Alabama emerged as a national leader in demonstrating improved outcomes through implementation of a strength and needs–based, individualized model of practice.
 Mr. Vincent and staff, along with the federal court monitor, also developed the Qualitative Service Review process during the same period.
 He was awarded NAPCWA's Annual Award for Excellence in Child Welfare Administration in 1994.